-Configuring the Access Token Manager for PingCentral
+Configuring the Access Token Manager for PingCentral About this task

-The access token manager associated with the OIDC Policy must support signed JSON web token (JWT) tokens.
+The access token manager associated with the OIDC Policy must support signed JSON Web Token (JWT) tokens.
 To validate the token signature, PingCentral must be able to access a JSON Web Key Set (JWKS) endpoint URL in PingFederate.
 See Configuring JSON-token management in the PingFederate Server guide for additional information.

-Signing certificates and JSON web encryption (JWE) encryption (symmetric or asymmetric) are not currently supported.
+Signing certificates and JSON Web Encryption (JWE) encryption (symmetric or asymmetric) are not currently supported.

-1. In PingFederate, go to Applications # OAuth # Access Token Management and click Create New Instance.

-- 2. On the Instance Configuration tab, add one or more symmetric keys, signing certificates, or both. - a.
+- 1. In PingFederate, go to Applications → OAuth → Access Token Management and click Create New Instance. - 2.
+On the Instance Configuration tab, add one or more symmetric keys, signing certificates, or both. - 1.
 Click Add a new row to... or click Update to modify an existing entry.